“Let now these intimations come

 But there is no square, there is no downward triangle:

-When we "see" them, we are deceiving ourselves.
+When we "see" them, we are filling in forms that do not exist.

 [Images from Michael Shermer's HOW WE BELIEVE (Henry Holt and Company, 2000),